Sabah F.C. (Malaysia): Privatisation era

 Starting from the 2021 season, all clubs competing in the Malaysia Super League must be privatised as required by the FAM.
 Sabah Football Club Sdn Bhd was formed in order to fulfill the condition.
 Verdon Bahanda was appointed as the chief executive officer (CEO) of the club on 12 November 2020.
 Therefore, Sabah FA was renamed to Sabah Football Club as the new club name, and the rhino once again became the official mascot of the club.

 Return to AFC club competition

-Sabah finished in third place of the 2022 Malaysia Super League, which saw them returning to the continental club competition since 1995–96 and making their debut in the 2023–24 AFC Cup in the group H with Haiphong, Hougang United and PSM Makassar.
+Sabah finished third in the 2022 Malaysia Super League, which saw them return to the continental club competition since 1995–96 and make their debut in the 2023–24 AFC Cup in Group H with Haiphong, Hougang United and PSM Makassar.
 On 21 September, they played their first fixture against Hougang United in a 3–1 home win.
 In the next fixture, Sabah faced PSM Makassar away, where they won 5–0 with Saddil Ramdani bagging a hat-trick of assists.
 Their journey ended in the ASEAN Zonal semi-final, where they faced Macarthur FC and were ultimately defeated 0–3.

-In preparation for the 2025–26 season, Sabah then sign New Zealand national team player Dane Ingham from Newcastle Jets and Dean Pelekanos from Western Sydney Wanderers.
-The club also sees themselves returning with Adidas as the club apparel partnership since 2016.
+In preparation for the 2025–26 season, Sabah signed New Zealand national team player Dane Ingham from Newcastle Jets and Dean Pelekanos from Western Sydney Wanderers.
+The club also saw itself return to Adidas as the club's apparel partner in 2016.